fabregithub/lcmrl4jecs/README.md

 the LCMRL QC probability limits were greater than 50 to 150%, even at the highest level.
 If an LCMRL is to be determined, a higher LFB level must be processed.
-This assumes that accuracy and precision will improve at higher spiking levels. ’For example, if the method cannot extract at least a recovery of 50% at any concentration, an LCMRL defined as “between 50 and 150% recovery” cannot be determined.
+This assumes that accuracy and precision will improve at higher spiking levels.
+For example, if the method cannot extract at least a recovery of 50% at any concentration, an LCMRL defined as ‘between 50 and 150% recovery’ cannot be determined.
 At least one spiking level needs to pass LCMRL QC probability limits to determine an acceptable LCMRL.